ahuigo/glogger/readme.md

     func TestLogger(t *testing.T) {
         // this log is named root
-        glogger.Glogger.Debug("This is a debug log")
+        glogger.Debug("This is a debug log")

         // get logger named with "proj"
-        logger:=glogger.GetLogger("proj", zap.InfoLevel)
+        logger:=glogger.GetLogger("proj", glogger.InfoLevel)
         logger.Info("This is a info log")
         logger.Debug("This is a debug log") //not printed